neaorin/MLOnSparkWorkshop/README.md

-# Global AI Night Bucharest
-Welcome to the Global AI Night - Bucharest Edition official repository!

-During this AI Night you will get inspired through sessions and get your hands dirty during the workshops.
-By the end of the night you will be able to infuse AI into your applications.
-Level: intermediate.
+# Machine Learning With Apache Spark Hands-on Workshop

+Welcome to the Machine Learning With Apache Spark Hands-on Workshop!

-* _Workshop Part #1_ __Developing a credit scoring AI-enabled model with Azure Databricks__ by __Laurentiu Diaconu__ Data Enablement Consultant, Softelligence
+* _Workshop Part #1_ __Developing a credit scoring AI-enabled model with Spark and Azure Databricks__

-* _Workshop Part #2_ __Building an end-to-end predictive pipeline for credit scoring in Azure__ by __Sorin Peste__  Technical Evangelist Data & AI, Microsoft
+* _Workshop Part #2_ __Running a Predictive Model for Credit Scoring in Production__

+Trainer: __Sorin Peste__, Data & AI Cloud Solution Architect, Microsoft

 ## Setup

 Please see the [Setup page](Setup.md) for instructions on how to set up your environment for this workshop.

-## Feedback

-How did we do?
-Fill in the survey to let us know: https://www.surveymonkey.com/r/HNJLMHP

-For questions please reach out to marketing@softelligence.net